 From our New Orleans office, Joseph focuses on several practice areas including commercial litigation; bankruptcy, restructuring, and creditors’ rights; and litigation.

 Joseph earned his law degree from Tulane University Law School in 2010, magna cum laude.
-Joseph’s name was inscribed in the marble at Tulane for winning the Appellate Moot Court Competition in 2010; he was also a National Semifinalist in the National Environmental Law Moot Court Competition that year.
+Joseph’s name is on the marble at Tulane for winning the Appellate Moot Court Competition in 2010.
 While in law school, Joseph served as judicial extern to the Honorable Jerry A. Brown, bankruptcy judge for the U.S. Bankruptcy Court for the Eastern District of Louisiana.
 Joseph was also published in the Tulane Environmental Law Journal on issues ranging from oil-and-gas law to environmental bankruptcy.

 Joseph has successfully represented businesses in a variety of commercial litigation matters concerning breach of contract, corporate governance disputes, breach of fiduciary duty, intellectual property, and banking law.